weaveworks/ignite/FAQ.md

 Docker, currently the only available container runtime usable by Ignite, is used for a couple of reasons:

-a) **Running long-lived processes**: At the very early Ignite PoC stage, we tried to run the Firecracker process under `systemd`, but this was in many ways suboptimal.
+1. **Running long-lived processes**: At the very early Ignite PoC stage, we tried to run the Firecracker process under `systemd`, but this was in many ways suboptimal.
 Attaching to the serial console, fetching logs, and b) and c) were very hard to achieve.
 Also, we'd need to somehow install the Firecracker binary on host.
 Packaging everything in a container, and running the Firecracker process in that container was a natural fit.
-b) **Sandboxing the Firecracker process**: Firecracker should not be run on host without sandboxing, as per their security model.
+1. **Sandboxing the Firecracker process**: Firecracker should not be run on host without sandboxing, as per their security model.
    Firecracker provides the [jailer](https://github.com/firecracker-microvm/firecracker/blob/master/docs/jailer.md) binary to do sandboxing/isolation from the host for the Firecracker process, but a container does this equally well, if not better.
-c) **Container Networking**: Using containers, we already know what IP to give the VM.
+1. **Container Networking**: Using containers, we already know what IP to give the VM.
 We can integrate with e.g. the default docker bridge, or docker's `libnetwork` in general, or [CNI](https://github.com/containernetworking/cni).
    This reduces the amount of scope and work needed by Ignite, and keeps our implementation lean.
 It also directly makes Ignite usable alongside normal containers, e.g. on a host running Kubernetes Pods.
-d) **OCI compliant operations**: Using an existing container runtime, we do not need to implement everything from the OCI spec ourselves.
+1. **OCI compliant operations**: Using an existing container runtime, we do not need to implement everything from the OCI spec ourselves.
 Instead, we can re-use functionality from the runtime, e.g. `pull`, `create`, and `export`.